Question: The idea of modernity can only be associated with barbarism?

 Ford made four films in 1925: LIGHTNIN', KENTUCKY PRIDE, THE FIGHTING HEART, and THANK YOU.

 KENTUCKY PRIDE was a popular film.
 It played at the Seattle, Washington, Pantages Theater preceded by the short "Hungry Hounds", a Pathe newsreel, and a Vaudeville musical program.
 At the Majestic Theater in Houston, Texas, it screened with Pathe "Aesop's Fables" cartoons...

-For no particular reason KENTUCKY PRIDE is one of the rarest, least screened of Ford's films, though MoMA New York holds a fine 35mm print...
-I was able to see this print as it screened in Los Angeles at Cine-con in 2014 on a fulsome program with SCRAM! (a 1932 Laurel and Hardy short) and Allan Dwan's HUMAN CARGO (1936).
+For no particular reason KENTUCKY PRIDE is one of the rarest, least screened of Ford's films, though MoMA New York holds a fine 35mm print.
+I was able to see this print when it screened in Los Angeles at Cine-con in 2014 on a fulsome program with a 1932 Laurel and Hardy short SCRAM! and Allan Dwan's HUMAN CARGO (1936).

-The following, pertaining to KENTUCKY PRIDE, is an excerpt from an interview with Huillet and Straub, here in English translation, from the 1995 Cahiers du cinéma John Ford hors serie.
+The following, pertaining largely to KENTUCKY PRIDE, is an excerpt from an interview with Huillet and Straub, here in English translation from the Cahiers du cinéma John Ford hors serie special, published in 1995.
 In it they make a simple but illuminating distinction, that KENTUCKY PRIDE, the film, differs from its own story...

 Take a look at KENTUCKY PRIDE: for how long do we see the horses?
 (In the film we see many shots of horses before their "professional" life --Ed.)
 And it's even more amazing with the text on the screen, and to think of what Bresson said to us when we visited him in 1954 and told him about our project CHRONICLE OF ANNA MAGDALENA BACH.
 We talked a little and he let fly: "It is the word which creates the image."
 Danièle started getting pissed off.
 These horses, they're there and they tell a different story.